yomex96/Devopsfetch/README.md

     ```sh
     sudo rm -r /path/to/devopsfetch
     ```
-Read more by clicking this  [link]https://docs.google.com/document/d/16qrg02QZyhz7ttEEmrYoIR4yUTBM9bTR2828F_jIWCo/edit?usp=sharing for further implementation guide and usage.
+For further Details click thishttps://docs.google.com/document/d/16qrg02QZyhz7ttEEmrYoIR4yUTBM9bTR2828F_jIWCo/edit?usp=sharing for concise  implementation guide and usage.
 ## Contributing

 If you would like to contribute to `devopsfetch`, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Auhtor
 Abayomi Robert Onawole